 Seychelles – it’s pretty easy to think of worse places to visit.
 This archipelago of over a hundred islands is pretty much a paradise.
-With an uncountable amount of beaches to discover, a myriad of cultures to experience and some remarkable marine life to see, Seychelles are a must-visit destination.
+With an uncountable amount of beaches to discover, a myriad of cultures to experience, and some remarkable marine life to see, Seychelles is a must-visit destination.

 The Best Time to Visit Seychelles